-Nesjavellir
+Nesjavellir Hike

-Discover Nesjavellir, a fascinating geothermal area in south-west Iceland, close to Thingvellir National Park and Lake Thingvellir.
-Home to the Nesjavellir geothermal power plant, the second largest in the country, this hike offers a captivating natural spectacle of steaming hills, mud pools, fumaroles and hot springs.
-Nesjavellir is an undiscovered place, away from the crowds, which makes it particularly enjoyable to explore.
+Discover Nesjavellir, a fascinating geothermal area in southwestern Iceland near Thingvellir National Park and Lake Thingvellir.
+The site is home to the second largest geothermal power plant in the country.
+This hike offers a captivating natural spectacle with steaming hills, mud pools, fumaroles, and hot springs.

 Activity: Hiking